ali-albdaer/TelegramStatisticsCollector/README.md

 # Telegram Statistics Collector

-A Python script to collect and analyze statistics from Telegram group messages.
-The script fetches messages from a specified Telegram group and stores various statistics about the messages and users in JSON files and a SQLite database.
+A Python project to collect and analyze statistics from Telegram group messages.
+The project consists of two scripts:
+- `collect_data.py`: Fetches messages from a specified Telegram group, lookes for keywords and stores various statistics about the messages and users in JSON files and a SQLite database.
+Statistics and keywords are configurable.

-## Features

-- Collects top messages, amount of media, and various user statistics from a Telegram group for each user.
-- Tracks ALL CAPS messages and curses.
-- Configurable options to ignore common words and display a progress bar.
+- `get_all_words.py`: Fecthes messages from a specified Telegram group and stores them into 4 `.json` files. (case sensitive / insensitive; sorted alphabetically / by frequency)

 ## Installation